Submitting your data

 The NPDA recognises that it will be months before services are able to perform health checks and record measurements for entry into the audit, however once it is possible there will be value in quantifying the impact of the suspension of usual care on local, regional and national HbA1c, and we will still be able to report prevalence and incidence of diabetes.

 Data can now be added continuously throughout each audit year.
-Units will have two months following the end of each audit year to finalise their submissions for that year.
+Units will typically have up to two months following the end of each audit year to finalise their submissions for that year.
 Please see the table below for full details of our audit years and data submission periods:

 We ask that units submit data from all patient visits during the audit year.
 Data relating to all children and young people with all types of diabetes under the care of a paediatrician within a paediatric diabetes unit should be included.
 Summary results are presented within the data completeness report (DCR) generated upon each submission.

 For data submission, you will need to use our online data capture system.
 If you used this last year, you can use the same login details.
 If you have forgotten your password, you can reset this on the login page.
 Please see below for a list of downloadable submission resources and user guides.

 From 30 September 2020 all healthcare providers in England will need to comply with the National Data Opt Out.
 Patient data entered into the NPDA is subject to the National Data Opt Out process.
 Each patient’s NHS number must be screened against the national opt out list at NHS Digital prior to any of their data being entered on the NPDA data capture system.
 Please check with your Trust's Information Governance team for the local arrangements by which the screen should take place.